/ / Which Paris Metro Tickets Or Passes Should You Buy In 2025

 Is the Navigo Découverte Travel Card worth it?

 The value of the Navigo Découverte card depends largely on your travel plans.
-If you’re staying in Paris from Monday to Sunday, or even for four days, and plan to visit places like the Versailles palaces, and Disneyland Paris, and travel to and from CDG airport, then it is worth it.
+If you’re staying in Paris from Monday to Sunday, or even for four days, and plan to travel to and from CDG airport or Orly airport, then it is worth it.

-However, if your visit is concentrated in zones 1 and 2, or you arrive mid-week, the pass might not be the best value.
+However, if your arrival in Paris is in the middle of the week, the pass might not be the best value.
 As always, do the math based on your specific trip.

 With all that being said, what’s the best ticket option for your time in Paris?

-Ultimately, the right choice depends on several factors including the number of days you’re in Paris, the places you plan to visit, and the zones you’ll be traveling through.
+Ultimately, the right choice depends on several factors including the number of days you’ll spend in Paris, when you’ll be visiting, and the places you’ll be going to.

 Check out these posts to help you plan your trip to Paris